ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 ## Process Overview

-The updated **Changelog and Release Notes Process** involves four primary changes in the repository:
+The **Automated Changelog and Release Notes Process** acts in two separate and independent compartments: (1) the first one for the Changelog Process, (2) and the second one for the Release Notes Process.
+Details of both of them are introduced below.

+### Changelog Process

+### Release Notes Prcess

 1. Creating a new `changelogs` directory in the root folder of the repository.